 Founded in 1992, NASTAD (National Alliance of State & Territorial AIDS Directors) is a non-profit national association that represents public health officials who administer HIV and hepatitis health care, prevention, education, and supportive service programs funded by state and federal governments in all 50 U.S. states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands and the U.S. Pacific Islands.
 NASTAD members have programmatic responsibility for administering state health department HIV and viral hepatitis healthcare, prevention, education and supportive service programs funded by state and federal governments.
 As a national leader in health department mobilization, NASTAD encourages the use of applied scientific knowledge and community engagement as a method of reducing the incidence of HIV and viral hepatitis infections in the U.S., its territories, and around the world.
-Each of NASTAD’s five programmatic teams—Health Care Access, Policy & Legislative Affairs, Viral Hepatitis, Health Equity & Prevention and Global—interpret and influence policies, conduct trainings, offer technical assistance and provide advocacy mobilization for U.S. health departments and ministries of health around the world to improve health outcomes for people living with HIV and viral hepatitis.
+Each of NASTAD’s six programmatic teams—Health Care Access, Health Systems Integration, Policy & Legislative Affairs, Viral Hepatitis, Health Equity & Prevention and Global—interpret and influence policies, conduct trainings, offer technical assistance and provide advocacy mobilization for U.S. health departments and ministries of health around the world to improve health outcomes for people living with HIV and viral hepatitis.

 NASTAD is a non-profit national association which has been granted tax exempt status under Internal Revenue Code section 501(c)(3).
 We value the long-standing support of our community.
 As a nonprofit organization on which health departments rely every year, NASTAD is committed to transparency.
 Below are a number of important documents prepared at the close of each year that outline our financial health, including our state and federal tax filings and a financial audit prepared by an independent third-party.

 NASTAD is proud to share with the public our most recent annual report, which documents the breadth of NASTAD’s work in the mission to develop and strengthen state and territory-based leadership, expertise, and advocacy.

 Can't find what you're looking for here?
 Please contact Brent Parker, Director of Finance & Accounting.